 - Be open and honest with your doctor about your feelings, options and thoughts.
 Ask them what other help they can provide you or refer you to.
-If you need to take a sick leave from your job then take one.
+If you need to take sick leave from your job, then take one.

 - Try online mental help services such as Starling Minds or Better Help.
 If you are in Ontario, ask your union or call the Ontario Teachers Insurance Plan about the new OTIP partnership with Starling Minds.
 This is an online program to help people with anxiety, burnout, depression and stress.